ANNarchy/ANNarchy/docs/manual/NumericalMethods.rst

 .. note::

-    If the synapse defines a ``psp`` argument (synaptic transmission is continuous), it is not possible to use event-driven integration.
+    If the synapse defines a ``psp`` argument (synaptic transmission is continuous), or if another continuous variable depends on the value of an event-driven one, it is not possible to use event-driven integration.

 Order of evaluation